geronimp/graftM/README.md

 ---

 ## Help + Contact
-Of course, can always contact Joel at joel.boyd@uqconnect.edu.au for any queries, complaints or reccomendations you have about GraftM.
-I'm happy to help.
+if you have any comments, complaints or reccomendations about GraftM.
+I'm happy to help, just ask through GitHub.
-A manual page and pdf will be available shortly
+A manual page and pdf will also be available shortly